 Types of Breast Lumps

-Women commonly tell us that that they have fibrocystic breasts, when in fact they just have normal breasts.
+Women commonly tell us that they have fibrocystic breasts, when in fact they just have normal breasts.
 The glandular tissue in the breast (the milk producing portions) are sensitive to hormonal stimulation.
 Menstruating women typically note that both breasts feel engorged, swollen, and tender just before the onset of the menstrual period, when the effects of peak hormone levels are intensified.
 Post-menopausal women on hormone replacement often experience similar breast pain.

 Oftentimes, as part of this cyclic-hormonal process, a lump will form that can be readily distinguished from the surrounding breast tissue.
 These lumps are typically of two types: cystic (fluid-filled), or solid.
 Both types are completely benign and are not associated with a future increased risk of breast cancer.